udaysh134/xytius/README.md

 # Xytius
 Welcome to Xytius, an advanced, multi-purpose Discord bot that I developed as a side project in 2021 while learning JavaScript.
-This bot was designed to enhance Discord servers with a plethora of features, intuitive UI, and seamless integrations.
+This bot was designed to enhance Discord servers with a plethora of features, intuitive UI, and seamless integrations with innovative commands and server systems.

 ```
 ⚠️ Important Note :
-Due to a lack of maintenance over the years, Xytius is not operational at the moment.
+Due to a lack of maintenance over the years, Xytius is now only partially operational
+at the moment, meaning some of its features work, others don't.
+However, the codebase
-However, the codebase remains intact and serves as a testament to the capabilities
+remains intact and serves as a testament to the capabilities and design principles
-and design principles I implemented during its development.
+I implemented during its development.
 ```

 ## ✨ **Key Features**

-- **Comprehensive Command Suite** : Over 50 commands spanning various categories, including:
+- **Comprehensive Command Suite** : Over 65+ commands spanning various categories, including:
     - **Admin Tools**: `purge`, `announce`, `setprefix`, `antijoin`, `unban`
     - **Moderation**: `ban`, `kick`, `mute`, `warn`, `report`, `timeout`
     - **Fun**: `meme`, `joke`, `trivia`, `coinflip`, `random`